mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 hetznerdemo-md-0-mq7gc            Ready    <none>                 33m   v1.23.7
 ```

-You can also see all the resources via Hetzner UI (sorry, German account):
+You can also see all the resources via Hetzner UI (sorry, German account!):
 ![Launched VMs in Hetzner UI](vms.png)

 ## Attach cluster to DKP Enterprise

 At this stage, CAPI successfully deployed the cluster and the CAPI controller running at the DKP Enterprise centralized cluster is handling the lifecycle.

-In DKP you see the cluster in state “unattached”:
+In DKP you see the cluster in state `unattached`:
 ![Unattached cluster in DKP Enterprise](unattached.png)

 That’s why the cluster object is created in the workspace so Kommander detects this cluster but it’s not managed by Kommander / DKP Enterprise right now.
 To change this you need to apply the missing KommanderCluster object.